| Kyocera Finecam SL400R

 2,800 pictures, enough to analyze the most leisurely of golf

+swings.
 To really love this camera, you'll need to

 overlook a few quirks and flaws.
 For example, there's neither a